p3l6/blog/_posts/2019-11-1-abc-music-library.md

 In order to accomplish this, I did end up digging into the abc library, [abcm2ps](https://github.com/leesavide/abcm2ps).
 I added two parameters on my fork of this repo that I use in my format file.

 One, `nowrap` disables all automatic line wrapping.
 Normally, the program will try to break lines on measures when they get too full, but that wasn't working for me.
 Bagpipe line density quickly filled up the lines and would not leave the standard 4 measures per line.
 However, the implementation for this turned into a bit of a hack and I am not confident that it will always work, or produce readable results.
-So it is not something I would reccomend including in the upstream fork.
+So it is not something I would recommend including in the upstream fork.
 However, it has been working for me, with everything I've tried to score so far.

 Second, `flatbeamgracing` is an option very similar to the previous `flatbeams`, except that it only affects grace notes, and not others.
 This is consistent with how I expect pipe music to look, and I was already in a position to make it happen since I had built my fork as part of the makefile.
 This option could be a candidate to include upstream if anyone else were to be interested.